+Mark Twain and Boyce House were storytellers and lovers of the tall tale.
 Mark Twain celebrated a jumping frog of Calaveras County.
 Boyce House celebrated a horned frog of Eastland County.
-Both men were storytellers and lovers of the tall tale.

 Boyce House may have had the Twainian touch, but the event he turned into national news in 1928 seemed more up the dark alley of Edgar Allan Poe: Horned frog suffers premature burial, rises from the crypt thirty-one years later—alive!